templatecookie/templatecookie/content/docs/jobpilot/how-to-tutorial/upgrade-guide.md

 ---

 # Upgrade Guide
 If you want to learn more about upgrading your application, you are in the right place.
+Below we have added 5 easy steps to upgrade your application today.

 ### How to Upgrade Application
 Following the steps below, you can perform an upgrade on your app.

-**Note: Take a `backup` your `database and files`, before performing an upgrade**
+**Note: Take a `backup` your `database and files`, before performing an upgrade.
+Take a backup of your database and uploaded images folder  **/public/uploads**.
+Templatecookie is not responsible for any data loss.

-1. Get the most recent product zip file by visiting [this link](https://codecanyon.net/downloads)
+1. Get the Latest file from your codecanyon account, [Get from here](https://codecanyon.net/downloads)
-2. Unzip the downloaded zip file and find the app.zip file
-3. Put that app.zip file in the server's application root directory.
-4. Extract app.zip (it will replace the most recent update in your application).
+2. Turn on App Maintenance mode from **Settings** -> **General Setting**
+3. Replace your old files with your new file.
+Don't replace the **/public/uploads** folder.
-5. Go to your **Admin panel** -> **Settings** -> **System Setting** -> **Upgrade Guide**
+4. Migrate the database by clicking on "Upgrade Now" from Setting. **Admin panel** -> **Settings** -> **System Setting** -> **Upgrade Guide**
-5. Finally click the "Upgrade Now" button
-8. You are done.
+5. Turn off the maintenance mode and Enjoy.

 NOTE: If you face an issue after replacing the latest code.
 Then hit the URL `https://your_domain.com/migrate/data`